-Fairmont occupies the steep hills surrounding the Monongahela River, which divides the town into east and west sections in Marion County
+Fairmont occupies the steep hills surrounding the Monongahela River, which divides the town into east and west sections in Marion County (Northern Region).

 Originally two towns, Palatine and Middletown, Fairmont was incorporated in 1843.
 Ferries shuttled people and supplies across the river until 1852 when a suspension bridge unified the town.
 During the 1850s, railroad access encouraged the development of coal mines in the area.